microsoft/language-server-protocol/specification.md

 		 */
 		completionItem?: {
 			/**
-			 * Client supports snippets as insert text.
+			 * The client supports snippets as insert text.
 			 *
 			 * A snippet can define tab stops and placeholders with `$1`, `$2`
 			 * and `${3:foo}`. `$0` defines the final tab stop, it defaults to